 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 First, go to android studio page and download android studio zip by using

-Once the installation is finished, You can access android studio from the dash or app launcher or use the following command to start:
+Once the installation is finished, You can access the android studio from the dash or app launcher or use the following command to start: